Comparison

 If your team needs custom network topology or deep infra policy control, self-hosting may still be the better fit.

-Quick answer: OpenClaw Setup vs self-hosted
+Quick answer: OpenClaw self-hosted vs cloud

 Managed OpenClaw cloud hosting is typically the better fit when speed, security defaults, and operational predictability matter more than low-level infrastructure control.
-Self-hosting is typically better when your team already owns production infrastructure and can absorb ongoing hardening, monitoring, and incident response work.
+Self-hosting is typically better when your team already owns production infrastructure and can absorb ongoing hardening, monitoring, updates, and incident response work.
 If you want the self-managed path, start with how to setup OpenClaw.
-If you want the practical path, read what OpenClaw cloud hosting includes, the hosting provider guide, and the dedicated OpenClaw gateway setup guide.
+If you want the managed path, read what OpenClaw cloud hosting includes, the hosting provider guide, and the dedicated OpenClaw gateway setup guide.

 Managed stack